pivot-access-ltd/bma-offline-docs/discourse/select-and-import-images.md

 <!-- snap-2-9-ui
 You can tell MAAS to sync images hourly, at the region level, using a toggle switch in the top-right corner of the screen.
 See [Boot image sources](/t/images/2699#boot-image-sources)) for more details.
 We highly recommended synching images hourly.
 Syncing at the rack controller level (from regiond) occurs every 5 min and cannot be disabled. snap-2-9-ui -->

+You can tell MAAS to sync images hourly, at the region level, using a toggle switch in the top-right corner of the screen.
+See [Boot image sources](/t/images/3958#boot-image-sources)) for more details.
+We highly recommended synching images hourly.
+Syncing at the rack controller level (from regiond) occurs every 5 min and cannot be disabled.

 Click the 'Save selection' button to initiate the import.
 MAAS will present existing images along with the newly-selected ones.
 The latter will have their status updated as the import is processed: